astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::info

-The Astronomer provider package contains a pre-built custom XCom backend for AWS S3 and GCP Cloud Storage with a set of added serialization methods, including for Pandas dataframes.
+The Astronomer provider package contains a pre-built XCom backend for AWS S3 and GCP Cloud Storage with added serialization methods for Pandas dataframes and datetime date objects.
 Refer to the [Use pre-built XCom backends](#use-pre-built-xcom-backends) section for implementation details.
+When using a pre-built XCom backend you do not have to create any new files in the `include` folder and you can skip [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) and Step 6 of this tutorial.

 :::